-ABSENTEEISM RATE 2018
+ABSENTEEISM RATE 2019

-EMPLOYEE TOTAL
+EMPLOYEE TOTAL % OF TIME ABSENT

 Phosphates 3%

-Potash 5%
+Potash 7%

-Mosaic Fertilizantes 5%
+Mosaic Fertilizantes 4%

-NOTE: Absenteeism rates reported here represent absenteeism across diverse leave categories-not only those related to occupational health, safety or diseases.
+NOTE: Figures reported represent absenteeism across diverse leave categories - not only those related to occupational health, safety or diseases.
+Phosphates and Potash totals include employees on short-term disability leave.
 In China and India, all full-time Mosaic employees are salaried, and absenteeism is accounted for per their respective HR policies.